-TERMINATION OF PARENTAL RIGHTS PROCEEDINGS Termination of Parental Rights When child has been in custody for 15 of past 22 months, or when statutory exceptions to reasonable efforts apply Trial to determine whether statutory grounds for termination can be proven and if TPR is in the best interest of the child.
+F PARENTAL RIGHTS PROCEEDING Termination of Parental Rights When child has been in custody for 15 of past 22 months, or when statutory exceptions to reasonable efforts apply Trial to determine whether statutory grounds for termination can be proven and if TPR is in the best interest of the child.
 Clear and convincing evidence is the burden of proof.
-This is a separate proceeding from the D&N case, requiring a new petition.
-Court formal hearing with notice to parties, attorneys, foster parents and prospective adoptive parents entering foster care1
+This is a separate proceeding from the D&amp;N case, requiring a new petition.
+Court formal hearing with notice to parties, attorneys, foster parents and prospective adoptive parents appointments to address other physical or mental health concerns.